 If you want to make a copy of an experiment in Cytobank, you can do this through a process we call "cloning."
 You might want to clone an experiment if colleagues share an experiment with you and you don’t want to permanently change their configurations, or if you simply want to save time performing iterations of your own experiment analysis.

 Click the links to jump to the corresponding section

-Use the Full Clone button in the menu shown above to create a new Experiment that is an exact copy of the first for all files, gates, compensations, scale settings, illustrations, etc. The Experiment title will contain the word (Clone) at the end.
-Note that advanced analyses (SPADE, viSNE, etc) will not transfer to the clone.
+The Cytobank cloning panel allows flexibility as to which components of an experiment you include in your clone.
+If you want to copy everything you can to your clone, click on the Select all (Full clone) button in the Clone options section.
+This will check all the cloning options and will create a new Experiment that is an exact copy of the first for all files, gates, compensations, scale settings, illustrations, etc. The Experiment title will contain the word (Clone) at the end.
+Note that advanced analyses (SPADE, viSNE, etc.) will not transfer to the clone.

 Select only certain components of the experiment to clone.
 Use the FCS files panel to choose specific files or select only files, and use the check boxes to select gates, compensations, sample tags, attachments, etc. Note that certain components are required to be cloned together (e.g., gates and compensations); Cytobank will handle this automatically for you.

 From the Split files by populations option, you can either select ungated to export all events from the files, or export particular subsets from the populations in the pop-up window.
 You can get more detailed information on the Split files by populations in this article.